 Wear a Yukata

 If you get a chance, wearing a yukata to a summer festival is a cool way to engage in the local culture.
-While there has been a lot of discussion in the US about cultural appropriation when it comes to clothing, while in Japan it’s a bit of a different story.
+While there has been a lot of discussion in the US about cultural appropriation when it comes to clothing, in Japan it’s a bit of a different story.
 My Japanese friends and colleagues were thrilled to hear I had an interest in kimono, and whole events are organized around dressing foreigners up.
 Of course, you should always be respectful and try to learn about the piece of culture you are participating in.
 My feelings on the issue are far from resolved, but after Japanese friends insisted I participate, I felt much more comfortable with my choice.